Editor’s note: This blog was updated on June 21, 2023, to clarify that the Berkeley Fair Workweek Ordinance becomes operative in January 2024.

-On November 22, 2022, Berkeley’s City Council voted unanimously to approve a Fair Work Week Ordinance, which applies to a broad range of businesses such as retail, healthcare, restaurants and nonprofits.
-The Berkeley ordinance will take effect in November 2023.
+On November 22, 2022, Berkeley’s City Council voted unanimously to approve a Fair Work Week Ordinance, which applies to a broad range of businesses such as retail, healthcare, restaurants and nonprofits. .
+The ordinance took effect in January 2023, but according to the ordinance’s terms, it won’t become operative until January 2024.
 Similar to the city of Los Angeles’s recently passed Fair Work Week Ordinance, covered employers must provide work schedules at least two weeks in advance and provide 11 hours of rest between shifts, among other requirements.

 Berkeley’s Fair Work Week Ordinance applies to businesses with 10 or more employees in the city of Berkeley that are:

 - Primarily engaged in the building services, health care, hotel, manufacturing, retail or warehouse services industries, and employs 56 or more employees globally; or

 - Primarily engaged in the restaurant industry and employ 100 or more employees globally; or